-With just over a week to go until the NHL season starts, Pinnacle has Vegas at +11886 to win the Stanley Cup, +7615 to win the Western Conference and +3020 to win the Pacific Division.
+With just over a week to go until the NHL season starts, one book has Vegas at +11886 to win the Stanley Cup, +7615 to win the Western Conference and +3020 to win the Pacific Division.
 The Canadian Sportsbook has set their O/U at 67.5 points.

 The Golden Knights went into the expansion draft with their eye on the future.
 The team’s GM, George McPhee, worked out a slew of side deals with teams to take some bad contracts in return for draft picks and other assets.
 Still, a look up and down the Vegas roster and it’s hard to call them a terrible team, but as expected, the roster has some big flaws.